jordankaiser/documentation-drupal/chapter1/display-content-with-views/overview-of-the-views-interface.md

 To see the Views admin interface navigate to _Structure &gt; Views_.
 Here you can see the default list of Views included.
 Let's look at the Frontpage View as an example.

 At the top we can see the Displays heading under which Page is selected.
 Page is the most common view in Drupal.
-It allows you to define a URL that live on the Drupal site the lists content in a way that's viewable to a user.
+It allows you to define a URL that lives on the Drupal site that lists content in a way that's viewable to a user.

 Within the Displays section we can see the Format area which defines how the data will be formatted.